-Use with caution in patients with: pulmonary tuberculosis; quiescent tuberculosis; fungal, viral or other infections of the airway; thyrotoxicosis; pheochromocytoma; diabetes mellitus (consider additional blood sugar controls); uncorrected hypokalaemia; predisposition to low levels of serum potassium; impaired adrenal function (monitor HPA axis function regularly); hypertrophic obstructive cardiomyopathy; idiopathic subvalvular aortic stenosis; severe hypertension; aneurysm or other severe cardiovascular disorders.
+Caution in patients with: pulmonary or quiescent tuberculosis; fungal, viral or other infections of the airway; thyrotoxicosis; phaeochromocytoma; diabetes mellitus (consider additional blood sugar controls); uncorrected hypokalaemia; predisposition to low levels of serum potassium; impaired adrenal function (monitor HPA axis function regularly); hypertrophic obstructive cardiomyopathy; idiopathic subvalvular aortic stenosis; severe hypertension; aneurysm; severe cardiovascular disorders; unstable or acute severe asthma and other conditions when the likelihood for hypokalaemia adverse effects is increased.

-There is risk of potentially serious hypokalaemia with high doses of β2-agonists or concomitant treatment with β2-agonists and drugs that can induce or potentiate a hypokalaemic effect.
-Particular caution is recommended in unstable or acute severe asthma and other conditions when the likelihood for hypokalemia adverse effects is increased.
+Potentially serious hypokalaemia may result from high doses of β2 agonists or concomitant treatment with β2 agonists and drugs that can induce or potentiate a hypokalaemic effect.
 Monitoring of serum potassium levels is recommended during these circumstances.
 Formoterol may induce prolongation of the QTc interval.
 Caution must be observed when treating patients with existing prolongation of QTc interval.

 Pregnancy and lactation

 ®FLUTIFORM is a registered trademark of Jagotec AG, and is used under licence.